waditya/SOAP-and-REST-API-Testing-and-Automation/README.md

 # SOAP-and-REST-API-Testing-and-Automation
-SOAP and REST-API Testing and automation with real projects
+SOAP and REST-API Testing and automation with real projects.